 The Company entered into an employment agreement with Judy M. Robinett as of May 15, 2002, pursuant to which Ms. Robinett serves as President and Chief Executive Officer of the Company.
 The term of the agreement is three years.
-The agreement provides for a signing bonus of \$200,000 and an annual salary of \$220,000.
+The agreement provides for a signing bonus of \$200,000 and an annual salary of \$200,000.
 The agreement also provides for bonuses pursuant to which performance by Ms. Robinett at the target level established by the Board of directors for an annual bonus performance period will result in an incentive payment equal to 50% of her annual salary for the period.
 Pursuant to the agreement, Ms. Robinett is eligible to participate in all employee benefit programs of the Company applicable to management personnel and is also provided with the use of a Company-owned vehicle.
 However, the Company currently does not provide benefits or own a vehicle.
 In the event of termination for cause, death or disability, Ms. Robinett will be entitled to accrued compensation through the date of such event.
-In the event of the agreement.
+In the event of termination otherwise than for cause, Ms. Robinett will be entitled, as severance pay, to a cash payment equal to her annual salary then in effect for the longer of two years or the unexpired portion of the term of the agreement.
 The agreement also contains customary provisions relating to confidentiality and ownership of intellectual property.
 The agreement does not, however, contain a non-compete provision.